THE BEST TUBELESS BIKE TIRES 2023

 If you are a fast rider or racer and your tire pressure is set right, choosing between tubeless bike tires that give you the right aerodynamic relationship with your rims matters most and should be where you start.
-Once you’ve got that dialed in, you can pick between tires that provide the best road feel (comfort, handling, grip), the lowest tire loss rolling resistance, and that setup easiest on your wheels.
+Once you’ve got that dialed in, you can pick between tires that provide the best road feel (comfort, handling, grip), the lowest tire loss rolling resistance, and the easiest setup on your wheels.

-However, if you average less than 25mph/40kph on well-paved roads, ride at any speed on worn or rough pavement, or don’t care about riding fast above all else then the minimal absolute or relative amount of rim-tire aerodynamic drag in those riding conditions won’t make a difference to your speed or efficiency.
+However, if you average less than 25mph/40kph on well-paved roads, ride at any speed on worn or rough pavement, or don’t care about riding fast above all else, then the minimal absolute or relative amount of rim-tire aerodynamic drag in those riding conditions won’t make a difference to your speed or efficiency.

-Other considerations including puncture resistance, weight, wear, and price matter relatively less.
-That’s because they aren’t as important as the four that matter most to your performance to outweigh the other criteria and, for most tires in this review, there’s little difference between them.
+Other considerations, including puncture resistance, weight, wear, and price, matter relatively less.
+That’s because they aren’t as important as the four that matter most to your performance to outweigh the other criteria, and, for most tires in this review, there’s little difference between them.

 I’ll explain each of the criteria that matter most and matter less in the following sections.

-For this review, I’ve compared what my research and testing shows are the best tubeless tires for everyday training and racing that have a puncture belt or equivalent.
+For this review, I’ve compared what my research and testing shows are the best tubeless bike tires for everyday training and racing that have a puncture belt or equivalent.
 These are best suited for the demands and expectations of road cycling enthusiasts.

 Using the criteria that matter most, I’ve chosen not to review or include in this latest update the tubeless tires with puncture belts whose tire loss rolling resistance isn’t in the top tier, are a bear to install, and have been discontinued.
 You can read more about which tires I didn’t include and why at the end of this post.